 Since the onset of violence in Myanmar’s Rakhine State, 58 per cent of Rohingya refugees living in Bangladesh remain food insecure.
 Only one in ten is able to access food apart from humanitarian aid.

-PWS&D has been responding since 2017, when escalating brutality forced over 700,000 Rohingya to flee their country and seek shelter in desperate conditions with little access to food, medical care and sanitation services.
+PWS&D has been responding since 2017, when escalating violence forced over 700,000 Rohingya to flee their country and seek shelter in desperate conditions with little access to food, medical care and sanitation services.

 Responding to the Rohingya Crisis